Normality-Guided Distributional Reinforcement Learning for Continuous Control: Experiments

-We evaluate our method on continuous OpenAI gym Box2D \citep{DBLP:journals/corr/BrockmanCPSSTZ16} and MuJoCo 8 tasks \citep{6386109}.
-For our experiments, We chose two representative deep reinforcement learning algorithms, Policy Optimization (PPO) \citep{DBLP:journals/corr/SchulmanWDRK17} and Trust Region Policy Optimization (TRPO) \citep{pmlr-v37-schulman15}, to evaluate our method.
-The advantage is computed by GAE \citep{schulman2015high}.
-We set PPO and TRPO with the scalar value function as baseline comparisons and compare these baselines with our method.
+Our implementation is based on Spinning Up~\citep{SpinningUp2018}, an open-source resource by OpenAI that provides implementations of several reinforcement learning algorithms and tools to help researchers get started with deep RL.
+For our experiments, we chose two representative deep reinforcement learning algorithms, Policy Optimization (PPO)~\citep{DBLP:journals/corr/SchulmanWDRK17} and Trust Region Policy Optimization (TRPO)~\citep{pmlr-v37-schulman15}, to evaluate our method.
+The advantage is computed by GAE~\citep{schulman2015high}.

-Figure \ref{result} represents the experimental results for the eight environments.
-Each plot represents the average return and standard error of models trained with 10 different random seeds.
-This result shows that the MC-CLT method improves compared to baselines (except in Ant-v2 with PPO).

-There exist three components that separate MC-CLT from the baseline.
-We perform an ablation study to analyze the impact of each.
-The first component is the replacement of the standard value function with the distributional value $V^{D, \pi}$, which we call PPO $+ V^{D,\pi}$ and TRPO $+ V^{D,\pi}$.
-The second is the addition of the normal target for $V^{D, \pi}(s_t)$ with variance linearly decreases as timestep increases (MC-CLT without $w$).
-The third is the use of the uncertainty weight for policy updates to reflect reliable more samples (MC-CLT).

-Table \ref{ablation_stidy} indicates that adding each components generally improved reward.
-We find that simply adding a quantile value function produces a surprisingly large performance increase over the baseline.

-Additionally, we verify that the trained distributional value function on our method outputs standard deviations that are inversely proportional to timestep as we intended.
-Figure 5 demonstrates exponentially smoothed curves that the standard deviations keep reducing as timestep goes on for 4 tasks.

-Our implementation is based on Spinning Up \citep{SpinningUp2018}.
 We use the default hyperparameters such as learning rate and batch size.
-All policies have a two-layer \textit{tanh} network with 64 x 32 units, the value function of PPO and TRPO has a two-layer \textit{ReLU} network with 64 x 64 units.
-All distributional value functions have a two-layer \textit{ReLU} 512 x 512 units and the network size of $V^{D, \pi}$ are fixed for all environments.
-All networks are updated with Adam optimizer \citep{journals/corr/KingmaB14}.
+All policies have a two-layer \textit{tanh} network with 64 x 32 units, and all of the value function and the distributional value function has a two-layer \textit{ReLU} network with 64 x 64 units or 128 x 128 units for all environments.
+All networks are updated with Adam optimizer~\citep{journals/corr/KingmaB14}.
+We evaluate our method on continuous OpenAI gym Box2D~\citep{DBLP:journals/corr/BrockmanCPSSTZ16} and MuJoCo tasks~\citep{6386109}, as these environments have continuous action spaces and dense reward functions to use the normal approximation of MC-CLT (Theorem~\ref{mc-clt-thm}).

-MC-CLT introduces two hyperparameters, the temperature $T$ for uncertainty weight and the minimum variance $\sigma^2_\mathrm{{min}}$.
-The temperature is chosen from $T \in \{0.001, 0.01, 0.05, 0.1, 0.5, 1\}$.
-Since the policy update strategies of PPO and TRPO to meet the KL-divergence are different, we set the different temperature.
-We use the same minimum variance chosen from $\sigma^2_\mathrm{{min}} \in \{5, 10, 100, 500, 1000, 1500\}$ to train both distributional value functions.
-Through the experiments, we found that the higher the average return, the larger $\sigma^2_\mathrm{{min}}$ and the smaller $T$.
-For example, since the error between the current $V^{D, \pi}$ estimation and the targeted normal distribution of HumanoidStandup-v2 is much larger than that of Swimmer-v2, a smaller $T$ is needed, and a much larger than Swimmer-v2.